FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 April 2019, 14 consultations and 2 citizen surveys have gone live on the portal.
 Part

-VIII submissions received in hard copy are now routinely uploaded to MyPoint along--- 8
+VIII submissions received in hard copy are now routinely uploaded to MyPoint along
+---
+8

 with the digital uploads allowing citizens to view every submission in one location.